stellar-deprecated/kelp/examples/walkthroughs/trader/balanced.md

 ## Balanced Strategy Configuration

 Use the [sample configuration file for the balanced strategy](../../configs/trader/sample_balanced.cfg) as a template.
-We will walkthrough the configuration parameters below.
+We will walk through the configuration parameters below.

 ### Tolerances